If you've been mis-sold an energy contract or left majorly out of pocket due to an incorrect energy bill, you may be able to get £100s back.

 If you are asking for an amount of money, what that's based on.

-It's a fairly simple process and shouldn't take you long to complete.
-The Ombudsman will send a confirmation letter and will get back to you if it needs any more information.
+Once you've made your complaint, the ombudsman will send an acknowledgment letter and will get back to you if it needs any more information.